nairshali/Image-Processing/README.md

 Unfortunately, while low-pass filtering smoothes out noise, high-pass filtering does just the opposite: it amplifies noise.
 You can get away with this if the original image is not too noisy; otherwise the noise will overwhelm the image.
 High-pass filtering can also cause small, faint details to be greatly exaggerated.
 An over-processed image will look grainy and unnatural, and point sources will have dark donuts around them.
 So while high-pass filtering can often improve an image by sharpening detail, overdoing it can actually degrade the image quality significantly.

 Common high pass filters are:-Ideal high pass filter, Butterworth high pass filter, Gaussian high pass filter

+# 3) Band pass filter
+A band pass attenuates very low and very high frequencies, but retains a middle range band of frequencies.
+Band pass filtering can be used to enhance edges (suppressing low frequencies) while reducing the noise at the same time (attenuating high frequencies).